 Where: The American Bounty Restaurant at the CIA, Hyde Park, NY

-Why: Shop for gourmet sweets among the sharks, seals, sea turtles and other marine life at this fabulous aquarium.
+Why: Shop for gourmet sweets among the planes, spaceships and hot air balloons at this sky-shattering museum.
 Forty of the regions best chocolatiers set up shop with candy displays sprinkled around the animal exhibits.
 They’ll be offering tastes as well as selling their finest products just in time for Valentine’s Day.
 A bevy of celebrity chefs will be concocting chocolate-infused delights.
 Cozy up to chocolate-covered bacon, chocolate-drenched waffles and chocolate-scented bath soap while enjoying the aquatic wonders.
-It’s an easy day trip on Metro-North that’s perfect for families.
+It’s an easy day trip with Metro-North and an Uber that’s perfect for families.
 Admission is $15 for adults and $10 for kids.

 What: Salem’s So Sweet Chocolate and Ice Festival